robotman2412/pax-graphics/docs/README.md

 UVs are "texture co-ordinates" in the computer graphics world.
 They are floating-point and range from 0 to 1.
-It is up to the shader to turn these into pixel co-ordinated for e.g. adding a texture to a shape.
+It is up to the shader to turn these into pixel co-ordinates for e.g. adding a texture to a shape.

 Note: It is acceptable for a rectangle to have a negative width or height.
 In this case, the UVs still match but with the negative width and height.